Restoration of Gun Rights.

 Washington State Firearms Attorney.

-We have been focused on gun rights for the last fifteen years with over 30 years of practicing law, we know how to navigate the many pitfalls and potential problems that arise in the process of restoring gun rights.
+We have been focused on gun rights for the last fifteen years.
+With 32 years of practicing law, we know how to navigate the many pitfalls and potential problems that arise in the process of restoring gun rights.
 Although some situations seem simple, it is best to have an attorney handling your case that focuses on firearms issues and restoration of gun rights.

 For example, you may have a restraining order included in an old divorce decree.
 If there is a finding that you threatened or actually committed a violent act, the Restraining Order must be removed in order for your gun rights to be restored.
 The same advice applies if the order restrains you from violence or threats of violence.
 Thus, we may need to review copies of your Decree of Divorce, Findings of Fact or other documents related to any restraining orders in order to determine what needs to be done in order to restore your right to possess firearms.